 Patients can also swim or get their legs wet after the procedure, something that’s inadvisable after other vein treatments.

 VenaSeal has a nearly perfect success rate exceeding 99%, so there’s no need for additional treatments.
 Furthermore, VenaSeal doesn’t involve uncomfortable compression stockings, bandages, hospitalization, painful injections, downtime, or post-treatment activity limitations.
 As such, patients can resume their daily activities without major disruptions to their daily schedules.

-At Vein Clinic California, your veins will be treated by reputable, Harvard-trained, and board-certified vein specialists with advanced training in VenaSeal and other minimally invasive procedures.
+At California Vein Clinics, your veins will be treated by reputable, Harvard-trained, and board-certified vein specialists with advanced training in VenaSeal and other minimally invasive procedures.
 Furthermore, they’ll curate individualized treatment plans that ensure optimal results with no complications.

 If you have the signs or symptoms of vein disease, please schedule an appointment with our vein doctors and regain your confidence.